isri-aist/CALL-M_core/README.md

 sudo usermod -aG dialout $USER sudo chmod a+rw /dev/ttyUSB*
 ```
-!!!Zed mini cameras may need to be replugged on each start up!!!
+!!!Zed mini cameras may need to be replugged on each start up if the cable used are USB-A_USB-C!!!(USB-C_USB-C ok)

 Launch the servor on the robot computer:
 ```